SyedUmairHassanKazmi/autonomous_driving/README.md

 ## Lane Detection

-Simple functions were written using cv2 functions to detect lanes.
-Altough it detects lanes pretty good however \
+Simple functions were written using cv2 to detect lanes.
+Altough it detects lanes pretty good, \
 it works only on straight roads and on some videos only.

 ![lane1](/../main/lane_detection/out_image.jpeg)